Eriksen to be fitted with implanted heart monitoring device - WHIZ News

 ”This device is necessary after a cardiac attack due to rhythm disturbances,” the federation said in a statement. ”Christian has accepted the solution and the plan has moreover been confirmed by specialists nationally and internationally who all recommend the same treatment.
 We encourage everybody to give Christian and his family peace and privacy the following time.”

-An ICD monitors a person’s heartbeat and can send electrical pulses to restore a normal rhythm if necessary.
+An ICD can function as a combination between a pacemaker and a defibrillator.
+It monitors a person’s heartbeat and can send electrical pulses to restore a normal rhythm if necessary.

 Netherlands defender Daley Blind still plays professionally with an ICD.
 He had one fitted after being diagnosed with an inflamed heart muscle in 2019.